 Downloads share we created.
 Once the image has been installed, open it up in your browser.

 Click the + button for each indexer you like.
 I went with 4 torrent indexers.
 These are ones I'm familiar with and comfortable using.
-Feel free to add your own.
+I suggest doing your own research to find indexers that you find will provide high quality torrents.
 You'll need to add them one by one.
-Make sure they work by clicking the
+Make sure they all work by clicking the